libdebug/libdebug/docs/stopping_events/syscalls.md

 | `handler` | [SyscallHandler](../../from_pydoc/generated/data/syscall_handler) | The SyscallHandler object that triggered the callback. |

 !!!
 INFO "Nuances of Syscall Handling"
     The syscall handler is the only [stopping event](../stopping_events/) that can be triggered by the same syscall twice in a row.
 This is because the handler is triggered both when the syscall is entered and when it is exited.
-As a result the `hit_on()` function does not exist in the [SyscallHandler](../../from_pydoc/generated/data/syscall_handler) object.
+As a result the `hit_on()` method of the [SyscallHandler](../../from_pydoc/generated/data/syscall_handler) object will return `True` in both instances.

-    Instead, you can use the `hit_on_enter()` and `hit_on_exit()` functions to check if cause of the process stop was the syscall entering or exiting, respectively.
+    You can also use the `hit_on_enter()` and `hit_on_exit()` functions to check if the cause of the process stop was the syscall entering or exiting, respectively.

-    As for the `hit_count` attribute, it stores the number of times the syscall was *exited*.
+    As for the `hit_count` attribute, it only stores the number of times the syscall was *exited*.

 ---